Gordon Garcia. Physician, musician, storyteller.

 Despite these pronounced gifts, Gordon decided to leave music behind and pursue pre-med.
 I thought he was kidding at first, “Pre-who?”
 That got cleared up when he got admitted to the UTMB School of Medicine, a school with a 10% acceptance rate.
 He would later tell me about the grueling orgo and biochem classes he had to conquer before taking the MCAT.

 Dr. Garcia graduated in the late ’90s and then moved to San Antonio to take a job with the Air Force.
-I thought that would be the end of his drumming days but when my wife and I opened a jazz café 150 miles from his home, he became one of our regular weekend performers.
+Fortunately, his love of music didn’t end with the new career.
+When my wife and I opened a jazz café 150 miles from his home, he became one of our regular weekend performers.
 Once a musician, always a musician.

-I attended his wedding in 2006, just as he had attended mine a decade earlier.
-Unfortunately we lost touch for a bit afterwards, a downside to my not being on Facebook perhaps.
+We attended his wedding in 2006, just as he had attended ours a decade earlier.
+But being in a different city and my not being on Facebook meant we lost touch for a while.
 Also, life has a way of blurring time and we all get lost in our own bubbles.
-But then he surprised me with an out-of-the-blue phone call (“Hey Droodoo….”).
-His conversations had an instant warming effect; however, when he told me about a sustained bout with cancer and a divorce, I felt awful for not knowing.
-We made immediate plans to fix this massive gap.
+A few years later Gordon surprised me with an out-of-the-blue phone call–“Droodoo Child!
+Droodoo, how DO you DO?”
+His greetings had an instant warming effect.
+We soon settled into a long conversation in which he told me about a sustained bout with cancer and a divorce and I felt just awful for not being there.
+As the call ended we made plans to fix this massive life gap.

 In the 2021 novel Between Two Kingdoms, author Suleika Jaouad provides a firsthand account of her own cancer experience and in particular the critical importance of familial support, how she left New York City to move back to her childhood home in Saratoga Springs.
 When he started his treatments, Gordon did the same.
 He left San Antonio to move back to his childhood home in Webster.
 The doctors at MD Anderson may have attended to his health, but it was his family who ultimately revived his spirit.
 That home was his refuge and they were his nurturers.